 Bjork, The Smashing Pumpkins, OutKast, Radiohead, Kylie Minogue.
 You could say they were Kris' first design teachers.
 As a teenager, he would obsessively study album cover art, exploring how layout, typography, imagery evoke emotion, and art direction portrays ideas.

-Kris' first job as a designer was with an entertainment street press magazine while still in high school.
-He would create editorial layouts and ads after school, working until early in the morning, enjoying the impact of a visual story.
+His first job as a designer was with an entertainment street press magazine while still in high school.
+He would design editorial layouts and ads until late at night after school.

-Things he enjoys: avant-garde fashion, contemporary dance, European type design, brand design blogs, airline brand identities, architectural design, modern and postmodern furniture, his tiny dog Sir Pipsqueak, and other talented people.
+Things he enjoys: avant-garde fashion, contemporary dance, European type design, brand design blogs, airline brand identities, architectural design, modern and postmodern furniture, his tiny dog Sir Pipsqueak, and teaming up with other talented people.